 The symptoms of your illness will probably include chronic tiredness and your ability to think clearly may be impaired.
 Live within your limitations and take good care of yourself.
 This includes following your doctor’s recommendations, eating right, getting enough rest, and getting out to exercise.
 Do everything you can to nurture yourself.

-When you feel that the end is near or if it is uncertain, set aside time to tell your family and friends good-bye.
+When you feel that the end is near or if it is uncertain, being your end of life planning and set aside time to tell your family and friends good-bye.
 Maybe you will have a gathering to express your feelings, or maybe you want to spend some time alone with everyone.
 You can use letters, videos, or other media to create a lasting memory of your relationship with the ones you love.

 When people are faced with death, they many times focus on the statistics of their condition.
 They ask questions like “How long do I have left?”
 Focusing on facts and figures can detract from the more significant issues.
 Instead, try emphasizing the more spiritual issues.
 Despite the fact that you have a life-limiting illness, appreciate the time that you have left on earth.
 Everyone dies eventually, so it’s important to figure out what life means to you before you pass.